I’m Royal Lee.

 I've spent 20+ years building brands that stay consistent across every touchpoint.

 Through Eliantte — one of the most recognized custom jewelers in hip-hop — I designed luxury pieces worn by Lil Wayne, Travis Scott, MUSTARD, Rich the Kid, and City Girls.
-That work was featured in TASCHEN's NYT-bestselling publication ICE COLD: A Hip-Hop Jewelry History, and selections from the ICE COLD collection were exhibited at the American Museum of Natural History — an opening ceremony I was invited to attend.
-The work has been covered by GQ, TMZ, BET and MTV.
+That work was featured in TASCHEN's NYT-bestselling publication ICE COLD: A Hip-Hop Jewelry History.
+The work has been covered by GQ, TMZ, and BET.

 -